-- · International Medical Graduate - · Foundation for Clinic, Public Health, and Epidemiology Research of Venezuela (FISPEVEN INC), Caracas, Venezuela. - · High Prevalence of Anxiety Symptoms in Venezuelan Adults during the Beginning of the Venezuelan Crisis.
-Data from a National Representative Sample.
-The EVESCAM Study despite a heightened interest in the mental health of Venezuelan adults.
+- · International Medical Graduate - · Foundation for Clinic, Public Health, and Epidemiology Research of Venezuela (FISPEVEN INC), Caracas, Venezuela.

+High Prevalence of Anxiety Symptoms in Venezuelan Adults during the Beginning of the Venezuelan Crisis: Data from a National Representative Sample, the EVESCAM Study

+Background: Anxiety and depression are highly influenced by the exposure to chronic stressors.
+The prevalence of anxiety and depressive symptoms in Venezuela using a national representative sample has not been evaluated, despite a heightened interest in the mental health of Venezuelan adults.
 Since 2014, this population has been exposed to a severe and long-lasting humanitarian crisis rooted in political and economic turmoil, high violence, severe shortage of food and medicines, hyperinflation, migration, and the collapse of the healthcare system.
 This environment exposes the population to chronic stressors that increase allostatic load, unhealthy behaviors, psychiatric disease, and cardiometabolic risk.
 This study aims to determine the prevalence of anxiety and depressive symptoms and factors related in a nationally representative sample of adults and factors that might affect this prevalence during the beginning of the humanitarian crisis of Venezuela (years 2014 to 2017).